 The rest of this paper is organized as follows.
-In Sec.~\ref{ii}, we first present the physical system for constructing a supervised learning model, and show how to design the cost function for this model.
-Next, we propose a modified gradient descent algorithm to train the phase parameters, and then investigate in detail the sampling methods and the generalization ability of this model.
-In Sec.~\ref{iii}, we provide some applications of this model, including the implementation of arbitrary superposition states and universal quantum gates, which are robust against all kinds of systematic errors.
-In Sec.~\ref{iv}, we finally illustrate that this model has the ability of training any physical parameters to achieve robust quantum control.
+In Sec.~\ref{ii}, we introduce the physical system and the possible difficulties in composite pulses.
+In Sec.~\ref{iiia}, we first show how to design the cost function for the supervised learning model.
+Next, we propose a modified gradient descent algorithm to train the phase parameters, and then investigate in detail the sampling method and the generalization ability of this model.
+In Sec.~\ref{iii}, we provide some applications for this model, including the implementation of arbitrary superposition states and general single-qubit gates, which are robust against all kinds of systematic errors.
+In Sec.~\ref{iv}, we show that this model has the ability to train any physical parameters to achieve robust quantum control in different quantum systems.
 Conclusions are given in Sec.~\ref{v}.